HongruCai/AVG/README.md

 This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.

-Part of the code is based on the following repo: [SEED-LLaMA](https://github.com/AILab-CVC/SEED).
-We continue to honor and adhere to its licensing terms for the portions derived from it.
+Part of the code (`./models`) is based on the [SEED-LLaMA](https://github.com/AILab-CVC/SEED).
+We continue to honor and adhere to its licensing terms.

 ## 📬 Contact